77063code/aaliya-gallery/README.md

 GALLERY-REORG
 WHAT TO DO
 1. Remove border and outline from the images
-2. Make some other font size and positioning changes on home page
+2. Make other font size and positioning changes on home page so the responsive changes look better
 3. Change the home page artwork pictures where instead of stretching, just show the important part of the image
+4. Clicking on an image on the home page should display a bigger and fuller picture.
+It shows a fuller picture on smaller screens, but not necessarily bigger as it has to maintain the aspect ratio.
+The portraid images are shohn better on smaller screens

 STEPS TO DO